Got a job or running your own business? Sort out your tax from day one.

 Income tax deductions from your pay normally take into account any previous pay from that same employer (and possibly from other employers too) in the tax year.
 By comparing the amounts earned cumulatively and tax already paid, the PAYE system deducts the appropriate amount from your pay.
 This works well normally until you leave the employer or take a second job.

-National Insurance contributions for employees do not work in the same way: the system looks only at the contribution needed for that pay period.
+National Insurance contributions for employees do not work in the same way as income tax deductions: the system looks only at the contribution needed for that pay period.
 So earning a large sum in one week may lead to NIC being deducted from your pay that cannot be refunded, even though you normally earn a very small wage and ‘on average’ would not need to pay NIC.

 On the other hand, you may ‘work for yourself’ and so are self-employed.
 If you are self-employed, you will need to deal with HM Revenue & Customs (HMRC) and you may need to report your own income to HMRC and pay over the tax and NIC personally.
 We provide details of the main tax issues facing the self-employed on our main LITRG website and our guide to self-employment explains the less common tax rules and contains more detailed information including a case study showing how to prepare accounts and what to include on your tax return.

 Of course, some of the money you get may not be taxable – for example student grants, student loans or sponsorship money received.
 However, any student loan you get will have to be repaid, and it is usually repaid via the tax system while you are in the UK.
 In addition, you may receive some additional support if you are disabled or are a carer; alternatively you may receive tax credits or universal credit.
 You should check carefully whether any state support you receive is taxable.